antoniwalburg/HackerRank/DiagonalDifference/README.md

-Function description

-Complete the  function in the editor below.

-diagonalDifference takes the following parameter:

-int arr[n][m]: an array of integers
+# Hacker Rank DiagonalDifference
+➪ Given a square matrix, calculate the absolute difference between the sums of its diagonals.
+For example, the square matrix  is shown below:

+1 2 3

+4 5 6

+7 8 9

+➪ The left-to-right diagonal = 1 + 5 + 9 = 15.
+The right to left diagonal = 3 + 5 + 9 = 17.
+Their absolute difference is |15 - 17| = 2.
-Return
+## Return

-int: the absolute diagonal difference
+➪ int: the absolute diagonal difference
+## Note
+➪ |x| is the absolute value of x